Paradigm4/knn/README.md

 knn(A,n) returns a 2-d sparse array with schema identical to A whose entries contain the rank order of the k smallest values per row, or or are empty otherwise.
-The output martix can be joined directly with the input to mask it.
+The output matrix can be joined directly with the input to mask it.
 Note that the diagonal would normally be filtered out of the solution with something like filter(knn(A,n),i&lt;&gt;j).